 Federation allows for SSO without passwords.
 Using a standard identity protocol, like Security Assertion Markup Language (SAML) or WS-Federation, a federation server presents a token (identity data) to a system or application with which it has an established trust relationship.
 Because of that trust, users can then move freely between connected domains without having to reauthenticate.

-Many large enterprises use RBAC, which is a method for restricting access to networks, sensitive data, and critical applications based on a person's role and responsibilities within an organization.
+Many large enterprises use RBAC, which is a method for restricting access to networks, sensitive data, and critical applications based on a person's role and responsibilities within an organisation.
 RBAC is also known as access governance.
 Defined roles in RBAC may include end users, administrators, or third-party contractors.
 A role can be based on a user's authority, location, responsibility, or job competency.
-Sometimes roles are grouped together--for example, Marketing or Sales--so users with similar responsibilities in an organization who frequently collaborate can access the same assets.
+Sometimes roles are grouped together--for example, Marketing or Sales--so users with similar responsibilities in an organisation who frequently collaborate can access the same assets.

-By applying a zero trust security framework as part of RBAC, where very strict access controls are maintained with all users who request access to work assets, businesses can further prevent unauthorized access--and even contain breaches and reduce the risk of an attacker's lateral movement through the network.
+By applying a zero trust security framework as part of RBAC, where very strict access controls are maintained with all users who request access to work assets, businesses can further prevent unauthorised access--and even contain breaches and reduce the risk of an attacker's lateral movement through the network.

 IAM solutions with basic capabilities for managing user access to company resources can be easily set up "out of the box."
-But if your organization is large and complex, you might need a more advanced solution or a combination of systems and tools.
+But if your organisation is large and complex, you might need a more advanced solution or a combination of systems and tools.